Francen-Red/Francen-Red/README.md

 - 👋 Hi, I’m @Francen-Red
-- 👀 I’m interested in science and technology
+- 👀 I’m interested in Science, Arts, and Technology!
 - 📖 I’m currently studying Computer Engineering at Polytechnic University of the Philippines
 - 💞️ I’m looking to collaborate on web developing, software toolmaking, and more techy stuffs
 - ✉️ You may reach me at francenvenisseered@gmail.com or francenvenisseered@iskolarngbayan.pup.edu.ph